LogoLogo

 By default, the rare category protection threshold value is set at 10.
 This means that all column values that occur 10 times or less are automatically replaced by the user-defined value.

-Under Column settings > Encoding type, select Advanced settings to adjust the rare category replacement value.
+Under Column settings > Encoding type, select Advanced settings to adjust the Rare category replacement value.

 By default, the rare category replacement value is an asterisk (*).
 This means that all values that occur equal or fewer times than the rare category protection threshold value will be replaced with the replacement value.